 The subsequent lesson is then typically more impactful and contains more opportunities for students to practice and prioritize the core language skills of listening, reading, speaking, and writing.
-This blog post explores the benefits of the flipped classroom for language teachers and outlines how Sanako’s virtual classroom solution, Sanako Connect, is perfectly positioned to support teachers using the flipped classroom method.
+This blog post explores the benefits of the flipped classroom for language teachers and outlines how Sanako’s web-based language teaching hub, Sanako Connect, is perfectly positioned to support teachers using the flipped classroom method.

 What is the flipped classroom?

 As described by Harrison (2013), the flipped classroom represents a reversal of the standard model of teaching.
 It involves

 “delivering instruction to students at home through self-study materials and moving the ‘homework’ element to the classroom.”

 Students, therefore, use their own study time to review prepared or recommended online learning resources or to do research around a particular topic or grammatical construct.
 As the preparation has been completed before class (online or face-to-face), the educator can then make the most of the invaluable time with their class to participate in a conversation and to complete supported activities.

 Obviously, the name comes from the notion of ‘flipping’ the usual order of teaching.
 Traditionally, a teacher might introduce a topic in class, then assign homework to allow students to apply and practice what they’ve learned.
 In a flipped classroom, however, students first encounter new material before class, often through videos or readings, and use classroom time to work through problems, advance concepts, and engage in collaborative learning under the guidance of the teacher.